Oscar Straus (politician): Family

-The Straus family had several influential members including Straus's grandson Roger W. Straus, Jr., who started the publishing company of Farrar, Straus and Giroux; his brother, Isidor Straus, who perished aboard the RMS Titanic in 1912, served as a representative from New York City's 15th District, and was co-owner of the department store R. H. Macy & Co. along with another brother, Nathan; and nephew Jesse Isidor Straus, confidant of Franklin Delano Roosevelt and Ambassador to France from 1933 to 1936.
+The Straus family had several influential members including Straus's grandsons Roger W. Straus, Jr., who started the publishing company of Farrar, Straus and Giroux, and Oscar Schafer, is chairman emeritus of the New York Philharmonic; his brother, Isidor Straus, who perished aboard the RMS Titanic in 1912, served as a representative from New York City's 15th District, and was co-owner of the department store R. H. Macy & Co. along with another brother, Nathan; and nephew Jesse Isidor Straus, confidant of Franklin Delano Roosevelt and Ambassador to France from 1933 to 1936.

 In 1882, Straus married Sarah Lavanburg.
 They had three children: Mildred Straus Schafer (born 1883), Aline Straus Hockstader (born 1889), and Roger Williams Straus (born 1891).

 The family's household goods from their Washington home were sold at an auction by C.G.
 Sloan held March 25, 26, and 27, 1909.

-His grandson is Oscar Schafer, chairman emeritus of the New York Philharmonic.

 Legacy

-Washington, D.C., commemorates the achievements of this famous Jewish-German-American statesman in the Oscar Straus Memorial.
+Straus's achievements are commemorated by the Oscar Straus Memorial in Washington, D.C.